SiclaitGitHub/osticket-prereqs/README.md

 1. Set up your Azure Virtual Machine

+A virtual machine (VM) on Microsoft Azure is a computing resource that uses software instead of a physical computer to run programs and deploy apps.
+Each VM instance can run its own operating system (OS), which means multiple VMs can run different operating systems on the same physical machine.

 Create a new Azure resource group, virtual network, subnet and virtual machine running Windows 10.
 Choose a VM size according to your needs.
 Once the VM is set up, you will need to connect to it using Remote Desktop.
 For this, you'll need the public IP address of the VM and the credentials you provided during the VM setup.
 </p>
 <br />